Stellantis/stellantis.github.io/webapi/b2b-overview-about_versions.md

     </div>
 </div>

-Stellantis Fleet owner API for Citroën, DS, Peugeot, Opel and Vauxhall exists under **two versions**.
+Stellantis Fleet owner API for ex Groupe PSA brands (Citroën, DS, Peugeot, Opel and Vauxhall) exists under **two versions**.
 Depending on which service you have subscribed, you should use v2 or v3 URL.

 They are very similar to each other but they are some exceptions: